Skip to main content

 Quick Answer:

 Bridging finance is a short-term loan (1-12 months) that covers a temporary funding gap.
-It costs 8-15% p.a. in NZ and is commonly used when buying property before selling, or for urgent business cash flow needs.
-Banks offer limited bridging options; most NZ borrowers use non-bank lenders for faster approval.
+It is priced at a premium to standard term-loan rates because the lender is taking concentrated short-duration risk against a specific exit event.
+Specific pricing is set per-application — banks offer limited bridging options and most NZ borrowers use non-bank lenders for faster approval.

 What is Bridging Finance?